Seek medical attention, go to A&E straight away and get checked over.

 Your written first-person account

-Injury can include non-physical mental health issues caused or brought on by bailiffs, in particular if the person harmed is a child because this can result in a lifelong condition and awards can be substantial.
+Injury can include non-physical mental health issues caused or brought on by bailiffs, particularly where children are affected, as this can result in lifelong conditions and substantial awards.

 A claim can still be made if a pre-existing injury is aggravated or disturbed.

-The only exception is for the recovery of Magistrates Court fines under Section 125 of the Magistrates Courts Act 1980 for the execution for warrants of arrest.
-But these are only executed by the police.
-Never by an enforcement company.
+The only exception is for the recovery of Magistrates' Court fines under Section 125 of the Magistrates' Courts Act 1980, for the execution of warrants of arrest.
+But these are only executed by the police - never by an enforcement company.

-Report the incident to the police but do bear in mind, the police has an institutional belief that bailiff crime is a civil matter.
+Report the incident to the police but bear in mind the police often hold an institutional belief that bailiff crime is a civil matter.
 Write down names and escalate your complaint.
 The Schedule 12 enforcement procedure does not provide bailiffs with exemption from criminal liability.

-Police have an obligation to act on a WRITTEN complaint because there is no obligation for the police to act on verbal complaints.
+Police have an obligation to act on a written complaint - they are not obliged to act on a verbal one.

 Report the matter to police.

-Your complaint is strengthened if you make a SWORN STATEMENT saying what happened.
-This should be written in first-person.
+Your complaint is strengthened if you make a sworn statement saying what happened.
+This should be written in the first person.
 Say what happened when you were assaulted or injured.

 Make a sworn statement.

-There is lots of case law on bailiffs and the use of violence you can include in your complaint.
+There is a wealth of case law on bailiffs and the use of violence that you can include in your complaint.

 If you would like to start work, then contact me for a telephone consultation.